Mumbai: 1,900 students to write to BMC asking it to get rid of rags market

-The footpath outside Children’s Academy in Malad has been cornered by ragpickers, who sell their wares every day and force children to walk on the roads; tired of inaction, the school kids will write to the civic chief and local corporators
+Footpath outside Children’s Academy in Malad has been cornered by ragpickers, who sell their wares every day and force children to walk on the roads; tired of inaction, school kids will write to civic chief, local corporators

 More than 1,900 students of the Children’s Academy in Malad will write letters to the municipal commissioner and local corporators, asking them to get rid of hawkers on the footpaths right outside their school.
 It is because of these hawkers that the children are forced to walk on the roads amidst traffic, putting their lives in danger.

 Children’s Academy in Malad (East) has nearly 4,000 students.
 Pics/Nimesh Dave

 Children’s Academy is a private school in Bachani Nagar, Malad (East) with nearly 4,000 students enrolled from pre-primary classes right up to Std X. There are two shifts and children commute to and from the school either in school buses or in private vehicles.